rugbyprof/4443-Internet-Programming/Assignments/07-User-Admin/README.md

     - api.php
     - mongo_helper.php
 - Add the following functionality to the existing data table:
-    - Edit user via a modal form (at minimum).
+    - Edit user.
-    - Add user via a modal form (at minimum).
+    - Add user.
-    - Ability to
+    - Delete user.
+- Recommended way of acheiving these is via the use of a pop up modal, with a confirmation modal for delete.
+If you feel like you can use jquery to edit or add users in a more interactively with "datatables" then go for it.

 ### Deliverables